K-Trot in Town

 K-Trot in Town (Korean: 트롯신이 떴다) is a South Korea reality show program on SBS starring Nam Jin, Kim Yeon-ja, Sul Woon-do, Jin Sung, Joo Hyun-mi and Jang Yoon-jeong as the main cast, along with Boom and Jung Yong-hwa as the show's MCs.
-The show airs on SBS every Wednesday at 22:00 (KST) starting from March 4, 2020.
+The show aired on SBS every Wednesday at 22:00 (KST) starting from March 4, 2020.

 Broadcast time moved to 20:55 (KST) beginning September 2, 2020.

 Synopsis

 It is a reality program where reputable veteran trot singers travel to various countries to hold busking events.
-Through the busking events, they aim to introduce the genre of Korean trot to the people in other countries through their performances.
+Through the busking events, they aim to introduce the genre of Korean trot to people in other countries through their performances.

 From episodes 7 to 25, the program focuses more on online busking events, due to the COVID-19 pandemic.

 Starting from episode 26, the program will go into season 2 and introduce a new project "Last Chance", in the form of an audition show for unknown trot singers, and the cast singers become judges.